top of page

 Next, take down family photos and personal collections.
 Instead of displaying pictures from family holidays, choose neutral art that appeals to a wider audience.

 For instance, consider spending a weekend deep-cleaning your kitchen.
-A spotless kitchen is a major selling point, especially since 78% of homebuyers consider it one of the most important rooms in the house.
+A spotless kitchen is a significant selling point, especially since 78% of homebuyers consider it one of the most important rooms in the house.

 Make Necessary Repairs

 Don’t let small problems raise red flags.
 Fix leaky taps, cracked tiles, squeaky doors, and patch any holes in the walls.
-These things might seem minor, but they can distract buyers from the overall potential of the home.
+These small issues might seem insignificant, but they can distract buyers from the overall potential of the home.

 Research shows homes with basic maintenance sorted can sell for up to 10% more.
 It’s a small investment for a big return.